kolmoblocks/docs/content/documentation/whitepaper.md

 This git object contains multiple Merkle links in git hashing format: the **tree** link refers to the git object that point to the root of the file directory descriptor, and **parent** refers to the parent commit.

-We would like to convert these Merkle links to a more universal format, such as the IPLD one to make these links universal and interoperatable.
+We would like to convert these Merkle links to a more universal format, such as the IPLD one to make these links universal and interoperable.
 For illustrative purposes, lets the format of our choice is we we prefix the git links with `git-link:`

 ```sh
 tree git-link:9bedf67800b292398